liltran615/Azure-Project-1/README.md

 Load balancer performs the following functions:

-1) Distributes client requests or network load across multiple servers.
+1) Distributes client requests and network load across multiple servers.
 2) Sends requests to online servers.
-3) Provides flexibility to add or delete servers.
+3) Provides flexibility to add, or delete servers.

 Integrating an ELK server allows users to monitor the Virtual Machines for changes to the files, logs and system metrics.